The Pursuit of Love: Other characters

+Development

+The failure of her 1940 novel Pigeon Pie had cooled Mitford's desire to write, but in 1944, with the encouragement of her friend, writer Evelyn Waugh, she began planning a new novel.
+In March 1945, she was given three months' leave from where she worked to write it.
+The Pursuit of Love is a heavily autobiographical romantic comedy in which many of her family and acquaintances appear in thin disguises.
+Despite the distraction of learning that her brother Tom had died fighting in Burma, she finished the book in June 1945.
+Her publishers Hamish Hamilton were so impressed with the completed manuscript that they gave her an advance of £250.
+In September, she went to Paris, returning to London in December 1945 for the publication of the novel.

+Reception

+Upon publication it was, Hastings records, "an instant and phenomenal success ... the perfect antidote to the long war years of hardship and austerity, providing the undernourished public with its favourite ingredients: love, childhood and the English upper classes".

+Within three weeks of its publication it had earned Mitford £798, more than she had received for her previous novels, combined.
+Within six months she had earned £7,000 and by the end its first year it had sold 200,000 copies, and firmly established Mitford as a best-selling author.

 Adaptations

 In 1980 The Pursuit of Love and Love in a Cold Climate were adapted into an eight part miniseries by ITV under the title Love in a Cold Climate.

 A second adaptation of The Pursuit of Love and Love in a Cold Climate by the BBC and WGBH Boston was released in 2001 as the two-part drama Love in a Cold Climate.
 Tom Hooper directed the screenplay adapted by Deborah Moggach from the novels.

 In 2019 the BBC announced plans for another adaptation, The Pursuit of Love directed by Emily Mortimer and starring Lily James and Emily Beecham.
 The miniseries began filming in 2020; it was disrupted by the COVID-19 pandemic, and premiered on BBC One in May 2021.

 In 2022 India Knight published the novel Darling, an updating of The Pursuit of Love set in modern times featuring many of the same characters.